Photo of Richard M. Cutshall

 Richard M. Cutshall

-Richard M. Cutshall is Co-Chair of the firm’s Investment Management Group.
-Rich has experience representing clients in a variety of investment management, corporate, and general securities matters, including the representation of mutual funds and other funds registered under the Investment Company Act of 1940, fund independent directors, unregistered investment companies, federally registered and state registered investment advisers, broker-dealers, and an array of public and private companies.
-He represents clients in all aspects of investment company practice, including organizing and forming new funds, registering investment companies with the SEC, the acquisition and merger of funds, and advising clients on the day-to-day aspects of corporate governance, board and adviser fiduciary responsibility, and SEC compliance.
+Richard M. Cutshall is Co-Chair of the firm’s Financial, Regulatory and Compliance Practice, Co-Chair of the firm’s Private Funds Group, and Co-Chair of the firm’s Investment Management Group.
+Rich has experience representing clients in a variety of investment management, general securities, and corporate matters, including the representation of mutual funds, ETFs, and other funds registered under the Investment Company Act of 1940; fund and ETF independent directors; unregistered investment funds; federally registered, state registered, and federally and state exempt investment advisers; broker-dealers; and an array of public and private companies.

 On December 9, 2025, the Financial Industry Regulatory Authority (FINRA) released both its 2026 FINRA Annual Regulatory Oversight Report (the “Report”), and a companion FINRA Unscripted podcast (the “Podcast”), featuring senior FINRA leaders providing insights about the Report.
 Continue Reading Providing Useful Tools: FINRA Releases its 2026 Annual Regulatory Oversight Report, Together with a FINRA Unscripted Podcast Filled with Senior Leadership Insights